winnie1994/spark/docs/docs/packed-splats.md

 ### Splat center encoding

 The center x/y/z components are encoded as float16, which provides 10 bits of mantissa, or approximately 1K steps (0.1%) of resolution between each successive power of 0 from the origin, with a range of up to 32K in distance.
 If most of the splats are positioned relative to the origin this provides enough positional resolution.
-Splats that are transformed far from the origin, however (for example when bringing multiple `SplatMesh`es together in a scene that are far apart) may lose precision when mapped to the space of `ForgeRenderer`.
-For scenes where the user camera may move far from the origin, you may want to tie the `ForgeRenderer` origin to your camera by adding it as a child of the camera.
+Splats that are transformed far from the origin, however (for example when bringing multiple `SplatMesh`es together in a scene that are far apart) may lose precision when mapped to the space of `SparkRenderer`.
+For scenes where the user camera may move far from the origin, you may want to tie the `SparkRenderer` origin to your camera by adding it as a child of the camera.

 ### Splat scales encoding